Francophone food and drink

 Drouin Farm

-Enjoy self-serve maple-inspired pancakes and maple taffy treats at the sugar shack buffet, and then take part in fun farm-related activities like a horse-drawn buggy ride, the apple picking and pumpkin festival in the fall, and tobogganing in winter.
-Pay a visit to the animals while the kids work off their energy in the bouncy castle.
+The farm has a fully operational sugar shack during maple syrup season (mid-March to mid-April).
+Enjoy self-serve maple-inspired pancakes and maple taffy treats at the sugar shack buffet and take part in fun farm-related activities like a horse-drawn buggy ride, apple picking and pumpkin festival in the fall, and tobogganing in winter.
+Pay a visit to the animals and let kids work off their energy in the bouncy castle.

 Location: 1230 Route 400, Casselman